deadbok/groenholdt.net/content/Computers/Debian/i2c-lcd-with-i2c-tiny-usb-and-lcdproc-on-debian-stretch/i2c-lcd-with-i2c-tiny-usb-and-lcdproc-on-debian-stretch.md

     modprobe i2c-dev
     modprobe i2c-tiny-dev

-Next find the I2C device that the LCD is attached to, use i2cdetect -l to list all I2C devices in the system:
+Next, find the I2C device that the LCD is attached to, use i2cdetect -l to list all I2C devices in the system:

     $$ i2cdetect -l
     i2c-1   i2c             i2c-tiny-usb at bus 001 device 004      I2C adapter